hucara/django_prj/ntral/Readme.md

 1. Download and place the specified dataset in the ntral/data folder.
 2. Run notebooks/genism_semantic_search_lsi_tfidf.ipynb to create corpus, dictionary and indexes.
+3. Put the models, indexes, etc created in the ntral/data folder.
-3. Run the server and query the search engine like done in query_example.py.
+4. Run the server and query the search engine like done in query_example.py.

 ## Results: